With a population of over 1.3 million, selecting where to stay in San Diego can be difficult.

 Aside from its rich history, the Gaslamp Quarter has restaurants, bars, and is walking distance to highlights like the San Diego Convention Center, Petco Park, Balboa Theatre, and Horton Plaza.

-Things to See and Do in the Gaslamp Quarter
+Best Places to Stay in the Gaslamp Quarter

 By car – The Gaslamp Quarter is in the middle of downtown San Diego and runs along 5th and 6th Avenue.